ibm-cloud-docs/metrics-router/cross-account-scenario.md

   }
   name = "spoke-b-route"

-  # Route platform metrics for a few services, regarldess of location, to the hub.
+  # Route platform metrics for a few services, regardless of location, to the hub.
   rules {
     action = "send"
     targets {